SebasSBM/shogi_reader/README.md

     - Comments about the match and why did the players make the decision they made.

     ...among other stuff.
 It would be interesting to implement player's name gathering and comments in the first place, and, maybe, other stuff too.

+  *5*- Prepare a good installation script for as many operative systems as possible.